gwblok/commercialization-public/get-started/adk-offline-Install.md

 ---
-author: themar
+title: Install the ADK offline
 Description: Instructions on how to build an offline installer for the Windows ADK
 MSHAttr: 'PreferredLib:/library/windows/hardware'
-title: Install the ADK offline
-author: dawnwood
-ms.author: dawnwood
 ms.date: 05/02/2017
 ms.topic: article
 ---
 # Install the Windows ADK offline